anjanikeshari/dsalgo/README.md

 </div>

-## Documentation
-This API Wrapper aims to provide a simple and easy way to use the data structures and algos
+This package aims to provide a simple and easy way to use the data structures and algos
 <br>